 8. You can increase marker size.
 Most importantly, add custom data labels.
 Select data labels and press Ctrl + 1.
 Add values from cells.

-9. In conclusion, add necessary graphical elements.
+9. In conclusion, add the necessary graphical elements.
 Here is an example that will help you understand how to add an object to an Excel chart without further problems with copying or moving.

 Here you can download the Excel file result.